-|Two||Hemp||Onion, potato or sugar beet||Wheat||Clover||Grass|
+|Two||Hemp||Onion, potato, or sugar beet||Wheat||Clover||Grass|

 |Three||Corn||Beans, peas||Hemp||Oats, barley||clover|

 The hemp plant secretes chemicals like coumaric, benzoic, ferulic, and caffeic acids that suppress the growth of weeds.
-The cultivation of hemp requires no herbicides when the spacing is 16 inches or less.
+Hemp cultivation requires no herbicides when the spacing is 16 inches or less.
 This is because the hemp plant will grow to suppress the weed.
 Wider spacing may require the addition of herbicides.